edgedb/edgedb-js/docs/index.rst

 * :ref:`edgedb-js-examples`

-  High-level examples on how to use edgedb connections, connection pools, as well as on how to work with transactions.
+  High-level examples on how to use the edgedb-js client, as well as on how to work with transactions.

 * :ref:`edgedb-js-typescript`